marshalsimons/Cyber-Range/README.md

 # Cyber-Range - Work in Progress
 A walkthrough for building a virtualized security lab, including hypervisor setup, attacker and victim machines, a virtual firewall, malware analysis and reverse engineering machines, as well as a full detection/monitoring stack.
 This guide is not entirely step-by-step and assumes the reader has experience with VMs.
+I am working through adding references to the guides I used in more complicated sections.

 ## Network Map